Matrix Operations

 The Rules of Moving in Space

 How do we add, subtract, and scale them?
 These operations are simple and intuitive, closely mirroring the vector operations we've already learned.
-They are the essential groundwork for everything that follows.

 The Ground Rules: Matrix Dimensions